Your buying guide to the best tablets for kids

 What to look for in a kids' tablet

-And that's why we rate Amazon's range of Fire tablets.
+And that's why we rate Amazon's range of Fire tablets so highly.
 You can set up password-protected profiles so you can give each child access to only the books, games and apps you want them to see.

 Plus, you can set different time limits for reading and playing.
-The fact that the range starts from just £49.99/USD$49.99 is why we think the Amazon Fire is one of the best choices for kids right now.
+The fact that the range starts from just £49.99/$49.99 and for the most part gives you access to the popular games that kids want to play.

 Which specifications should a kids' tablet have?